Osaka City 大阪市

 Tennoji & Abeno Area

-The Tennoji & Abeno Area, known as the southern gateway to Osaka, has a variety of sightseeing spots including the Tennoji Park & Zoo and the Osaka City Museum of Fine Arts, which both represent the core of this district.
-To transform this area into a cultural tourism base, the Osaka City Government is leveraging flexible ideas and know-how from private business operators, enhancing the attractiveness and convenience for visitors and creating lively atmospheres.
+The Tennoji & Abeno Area, known as the southern gateway to Osaka, has a variety of sightseeing spots including Tennoji Park, Tennoji Zoo and the Osaka City Museum of Fine Arts, which represent the core of this district.
+To transform this area into a cultural tourism base, the Osaka City Government is leveraging flexible ideas and know-how from private business operators, creating and promoting new urban attractions in a green-filled space, while enhancing the attractiveness and convenience for visitors and creating lively atmospheres.

 • Grass field in Ten-Shiba